sweeperio/chef-base/README.md

 * Installs packages defined in `node["base"]["packages"]` (see attributes)
 * Installs [runit]
 * Configures chef-client to run periodically (see attributes)
+* Creates a sudoers group and grants passwordless sudo access to it

 [runit]: http://smarden.org/runit/